330324200402010026/Context-sensing-and-dual-attention-network/README.md

 # Context-Sensing-and-Dual-Attention-Network
 A module that designed in my undergraduate thesis, for the tasks about scene classification of remote sensing image.
-This model has been modified and optimized based on the scene classification model designed by my senior Li-zq.
+This model has been modified and optimized based on the scene classification model designed by my senior LI-ziq, by which you can find his account.
 Experimental data shows that the changes I made can improve the accuracy of the classification.

 Here are concise introduction of some crucial profiles.